Initial Tune Instructions

 ECU Memory Reset

 It is very likely your ECU has saved KAM (keep-alive memory) data that it has learned from the previous or stock tune.
-These
+The

-adaptive values save idle airmass correction and fuel correction data.
+adaptive values save idle airmass correction and o2 sensor adjusted fuel correction data.
 It is highly recommended to clear the previously learned data

 so the ECU can adapt with new accurate information.
-The ECU's adaptive memory can be erased by disconnecting
+The ECU adaptive memory can be erased by disconnecting

 the battery for approximately 30 minutes

 NOTE: If your fuel pump runs constantly with your new tune installed, DO NOT TRY TO START THE ENGINE.
 The fuel pump running constantly

 is indicative that the tune being served to the ECU is corrupt.